 LdM Rome STEM Program

 Students combine this core course with a selection of varied STEM-area courses.
-In Spring 2018, STEM courses will be offered in the fields of biology, chemistry, engineering, and mathematics.
-In addition, students may choose general education courses in a variety of fields including art history, business, ancient studies, communications, Italian language, literature, philosophy and religious studies, political science and international studies, and psychology.
+In Fall 2018, STEM courses will be offered in the fields of biology, chemistry, engineering, and health sciences.
+In addition, students may choose general education courses in a variety of fields including psychology, art history, business, ancient studies, Italian language, literature, philosophy, religious studies, political science and international studies, sociology and history.

 (click on the buttons for course descriptions)